Our Story

 Marion and Miwa have been friends, colleagues, and thought partners for over 20 years.
 They share a commitment to building more equitable and inclusive communities in their work as coaches and consultants and in their experiences as public school parents and community members.

-Inspired by their experiences designing and facilitating together, they decided to launch Illuminate Collective in fall of 2021.
+Inspired by their experiences designing and facilitating together, they co-founded Illuminate Collective in fall of 2021.
 In their work, they stay rooted in abundance, connection, and a strong belief that we are always better together.

 Marion H. Biglan’s Story